Israeli hostage crisis in Hamas-ruled Gaza becomes a political trap for Netanyahu

 Israel’s powerful finance minister, settler leader Bezalel Smotrich, demanded at the Cabinet meeting late Saturday that the Israeli army “hit Hamas brutally and not take the matter of the captives into significant consideration.”

-“In war as in war, you have to be brutal,” he was quoted as saying.
+“In war you have to be brutal,” he was quoted as saying.
 “We need to deal a blow that hasn’t been seen in 50 years and take down Gaza.”

 But the risk of Israeli civilians falling victim to relentless Israeli bombardment or languishing for years in Hamas captivity while Israel gets dragged into an open-ended campaign could also be politically ruinous for Netanyahu.